Search the Site

 Students use a microcomputer connected to a magnetic field sensor to measure the magnitude and direction of their local Earth's magnetic field .

-Annotating Satellite Images part of Pedagogy in Action:Library:Teaching with Data:Examples
+Annotating Change in Satellite Images part of Pedagogy in Action:Library:Teaching with Data:Examples

 During this exercise, students compare a series of satellite images taken 3-4 years apart to investigate the effects of human land use and annotate the images using ImageJ software.